thogiti/thogiti.github.io/_posts/2025-04-05-cme-futures-volume-velocity-bitcoin-perps-price-discovery.md

 ---

 ## Potential Outcomes and Next Steps

+We can expect several improved outcomes from these experiments.

 - Higher Information Leadership Share: By lowering the mechanical penalty for short‐term deviations and smoothing the index, a perp might capture a bigger fraction of new information first, demonstrated by a higher ILS or IS in controlled simulations.
 - Reduced Funding Volatility: Dynamically adjusting clamps or using a TWAP index generally produces less abrupt funding rate spikes, *benefiting* both liquidity providers and directional traders.